Javivi-MR/Javivi-MR/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=10&width=435&lines=Hi+there!+%F0%9F%91%8B;I'm+Javivi;Glad+to+see+you+here!)](https://git.io/typing-svg)
 <p align="left">
-I'm a computer engineering student currently at my third year.
-I love learning about technologies and coding. ⚡ <br>
+I am a third-year computer engineering student who is passionate about learning about technology and coding.
+My current focus is on my studies, research, and projects. <br>
-Currently I'm focus on my studies, researches and projects. <br>
+I am constantly seeking opportunities to expand my knowledge and skills in these areas⚡. <br>
 </p>

 <p align="left">